If you buy something through a link on this page, we may earn a small commission. How this works.

 One study in 45 boys between the ages of 11 and 12 found that applying barberry dental gel for 21 days reduced plaque and gingivitis significantly more than a placebo (27).

-The study also found that the barberry gel was more effective than traditional anti-plaque toothpaste, but the results were not significant (27).
+The study also indicated that barberry gel was more effective than traditional anti-plaque toothpaste, but the results were not significant (27).

 These results suggest that barberry treatments may promote good dental health, but more research is needed.